Ibrahimalamari/Ibrahimalamari/README.md

 ### 🧭 About Me

-💡 Passionate about crafting intelligent, scalable, and elegant digital solutions.
-🎓 Computer Science graduate from the **Lebanese International University**.
-🚀 Exploring the intersection of **AI**, **software engineering**, and **data science**.
-🌱 Currently building an **AI-assisted code review tool (PHP + JS)**.
-🧠 Always learning, experimenting, and contributing to the open-source world.
+I’m a Full Stack Software Engineer and Computer Science graduate from the Lebanese International University, driven by a passion for building scalable, reliable, and user-centric web applications.
+I enjoy turning ideas into functional, elegant digital experiences — from designing responsive front-end interfaces to developing secure and efficient back-end systems.

 ---